Shabdprakash-Thakkar/Discord_BOT/Supporter_BOT/README.md

 * Python 3.8 or a newer version installed.
 * A Discord Bot application created on the Discord Developer Portal.
-* A free project set up on Supabase to act as the database.
+* A free project set up on PostgreSQL database.

 ### Step 2: Bot Installation